You don't have to train yourself to death to smile during a race.

 Consistency is one of the most important factors when it comes to performance.

-Perhaps you've heard this quote from the great Eddy Merckx?
-When a reporter asked what advice he would give to aspiring riders, Merckx just replied, “Ride lots.”
+When a reporter asked the great Eddy Merckx what advice he would give to aspiring riders, Merckx just replied, “Ride lots.”
 It sounds simple, and it is.
-To improve at riding your bike, just ride your bike more.
-Of course, there is more nuance to it.
-If you try to go as long and hard as possible on every single ride, you’ll dig yourself into a fatigue hole that will be difficult to recover from.
-And who has time for that anyway?
+To improve at riding your bike, you just need to ride your bike more.

-For regular people with busy lives, “ride lots” basically means achieving a decent level of riding consistency.
+For regular people with busy lives, “ride lots” basically means achieving a decent level of consistency.
 What exactly does that mean?
 Let’s consider this hypothetical situation: you only have 5 hours a week to ride your bike.
 Is it better to do five 1-hour rides throughout the week, or a single 5-hour ride once a week?

-The answer is five 1-hour rides.
+According to all the coaches I know and work with, the answer is five 1-hour rides.
 Even if you’re not doing longer rides, you’ll still improve your endurance and get fitter because you’re riding on a more regular basis.
 The key to success is slowly and consistently building your riding volume.

 Photo: Lifetime

-You may have heard of the concept of “greasing the groove,” a training technique coined by Pavel Tsatsouline, a former Soviet trainer.
-Greasing the groove essentially means not working your muscles to the point of failure so you can work them more often.
 For example, if you want to do more pull-ups, you do a few reps at a time, throughout the day, every day.
 This way, you’re never working yourself to exhaustion, so you recover faster, while building a large amount of training volume over time.
-By consistently doing sets of 4-5 pull-ups throughout the day, I actually worked up to doing 20 at once.
+(Not cycling related, but by consistently doing sets of 4-5 pull-ups throughout the day, I actually worked up to doing 20 at once.)

 “Consistency is one of the most important factors when it comes to performance,” explained Coach Johann Van Zyl, a former World Tour pro and coach for Catalyst Coaching.
 “There’s no point in training hard for a week, then doing nothing the next, then getting back on the trainer the week after, etc. Consistency is key.
 You’ll be better off averaging 5 hours a week, consistently, than having these big spikes and gaps in your training.”